patrick-llgc/Learning-Deep-Learning/paper_notes/dorn.md

 #### Technical details
 - MSE-SID and MSE on continuous target almost get the same results, **meaning the quantization is almost negligible in depth estimation task.**
 - Kitti used 80 bins.
+- The network is trained on crops.
+At test time, the entire image is split into crops with overlapping region.

 #### Notes
 - ordinal loss implementation in [pytorch](https://github.com/dontLoveBugs/DORN_pytorch/blob/master/criteria.py)